Lexterl33t/Lexterl33t/README.md

 My name is Bryton,
 currently in my first year of higher education at ESGI I have been passionate about computers since I was very young.
 I am mainly self-taught and I work as a web developer at Datamix.io.
-I am also passionate about computer security, blochain and development.
+I am also passionate about computer security, blockchain and development.

 📫 How to reach me bryton@datamix.io